BTE FAQ

 A: “Jim Morrison” is dead.
 “Mr. X” is alive and well.
 Jeff Finn will make his final descent down the Morrison rabbit hole via his forthcoming memoir, 127 Fascination: Jim Morrison Decoded.
 Stay tuned…

-A: “Mr. X” AKA “Frank X” AKA “Frank Wagner” is an older gentleman who mirrors the real Jim Morrison to a haunting degree.
-Nearly a decade ago, X began following Finn via social media, and a unique friendship was formed.
+A: “Mr. X” AKA “Frank X” AKA “Frank Wagner” is a senior gentleman who mirrors the real Jim Morrison to a haunting degree.
+Nearly a decade ago, Wagner began following Finn via social media, Finn nicknamed him Mr. X, and a unique friendship was formed.
 Incidentally, Jeff Finn never said Mr. X lived in Syracuse, New York.

 Such lazy untruths have been misreported and parroted by entitled members of the mainstream media who, rather than fact-check or interview, greedily grift for click$ [sic].
 But that’s what happens to a society whose empathy is eroding while corporate-owned journalism lies in bed with politics and looks the other way.